Ghali01/flutter_channel/README.md

 ## release mode

 in release mode you have to compile you main python file to an executable file, We recommend you to use [PyInstaller](https://pypi.org/project/pyinstaller/).
+**Note: you have to build the executable file with console otherwise the package will not work**